HenkT28/pands-project/README.md

 ## Below what each script does

-1. Iris_Max_Value.py script:
+1. Iris_Max_Value.py:

-Used numpy library, and read the data set, iris.csv file, into an array.
-And used max function numpy, to retrieve the maximum value, for each of the four columns.
+Read the data set, iris.csv file, into an array using numpy library.
+Then used max function numpy, to retrieve the maximum value for each of the four columns.

-2. Iris_Min_Value.py script:
+2. Iris_Min_Value.py:

-Used numpy library, and read the data set, iris.csv file, into an array.
-Then used min function this time, to retrieve the minimum value, for each of the four columns.
+Used numpy library, and read the Iris data set, iris.csv into an array.
+This time I used min function, to retrieve the minimum value for each of the four columns.

-3. Iris_Mean_Value.py script:
+3. Iris_Mean_Value.py:

-Used numpy library, and read the data set, iris.csv file, and used mean function numpy, to get the mean value, for each of the four columns.
+I read the data set, iris.csv file into an array and used mean function numpy, to get the mean value for each of the four columns.

 ## Summary of investigations